Kate Thwaites

 Kate Lynne Thwaites (born 19 January 1980) is an Australian politician.
 She is a member of the Australian Labor Party (ALP) and has been a member of the House of Representatives since the 2019 federal election, representing the Division of Jagajaga in Victoria.
+She is currently serving as the Special Envoy for Climate Change Adaptation and Resilience in the Albanese government.
 She was a journalist and public servant before entering parliament.

 Early life

 Thwaites was born in Melbourne on 19 January 1980.
 Her father was a lawyer and her mother was a schoolteacher.

 Thwaites grew up in the suburb of Rosanna.
 She holds the degrees of Bachelor of Arts and Master of International Development from RMIT University.

 Career

 In 2002, Thwaites began working at 2CUZ, an Indigenous community radio station in Bourke, New South Wales.
 She later worked for ABC News until 2008, when she joined Oxfam Australia as a media adviser.
 She later worked as a senior adviser to Labor MP Jenny Macklin and as communications director at the Victorian Department of Health and Human Services.
 She also worked with the National Disability Insurance Agency in Geelong.